Caranzol railway station

-Caranzol Railway Station (station code: CRZ) is a small railway station in South Goa district, Goa.
+Caranzol Railway Station (station code: CRZ)(Also known as Caranjhol Railway station)is a small railway station in Kushavati district, Goa.
 It serves Caranzol village.
 The station consists of 1 platform.
 The platform is not well sheltered.
 It lacks many facilities including water and sanitation.
 This station is one of three in the Braganza Ghats.
 This is the last station in Goa before the line passes into Karnataka.